39-Page Dental Rebuild with a 113-Redirect Surface — White-Label WordPress Delivery in 14 Days

 3. Crawl-based verification, not “looks fine to me”.
 Before staging handoff, we ran Screaming Frog against both the original production site and the staging rebuild.
 Status codes, redirect chains, meta-tag matches, broken links — every difference reconciled against the spec.
 The 24-item SEO backlog and 5-item CX backlog, both opened by the agency’s QA team on 16 June, were closed before the retained engagement round in July.

 The redirect map came before anything else — the 113 entries had to be mapped and staged before QA could confirm a single content page resolved correctly.
-That ordering was the discipline.
+That ordering was the rule we held to.
 Working through the workbook row by row, with every “Redirect OK” cell reconciled against the staging crawl, meant the content build ran on a verified foundation rather than catching redirect gaps at cutover.

 Results